Never treat someone like a priority when they treat you like an option.

-The great thing about treating dates options is that they’re low-pressure, comfortable, and make you look like an easygoing, busy guy who doesn’t care too much about the interaction.
+The great thing about treating dates options is that they’re low-pressure, comfortable, and make you look like an easygoing, busy guy who is confident and attractive and doesn’t care too much. .
 By treating dates like options, you’re preventing the logistics of the situation from interfering with the emotions of the situation.
 As long as the emotions are good, as long as she’s attracted to me and wants to meet up with me, then you can be confident that the logistics will work out eventually.

 The other thing about options is that they’re easy.
 Easy come, easy go, easy to reschedule.
 Because I never treated the option like it was a big deal, I don’t care if she reschedules or cancels.
 In fact, I usually have several options on any given night (either with girls or with friends or other activitis) so there are always backup plans.
 And of course, everyone I have an option with is treating it like an option too, so I’m not leaving people high and dry.